Excalibur (film): Plot

-Influenced by Morgana, Gawain drunkenly accuses Guenevere of betraying the king, and a duel over her innocence is set.
-Resolved to uphold the law as an impartial judge, Arthur cannot defend Guenevere's honor himself.
-When no champion will fight for the queen, Perceval steps forward, but Lancelot arrives and defeats Gawain, sparing his life.
-Retreating to the forest, Lancelot is followed by a deeply moved Guenevere, and they make love.
-Merlin confirms this to Arthur, who thrusts Excalibur into the ground between the sleeping lovers.
-Merlin's magical link to the land impales him on the sword, as Morgana traps him and steals his Charm of Making.
+Influenced by Morgana, Gawain drunkenly accuses Guenevere of betraying the king, and demands a duel over her innocence.
+Resolved to impartially uphold the law, Arthur cannot defend Guenevere's honor himself.
+When no champion will fight for the queen, Perceval steps forward and is knighted by Arthur, before Lancelot arrives and defeats Gawain, sparing his life.
+Lancelot is followed into the forest by a deeply moved Guenevere, and they make love.
+Informed by Merlin, Arthur tracks them and thrusts Excalibur into the ground between the sleeping lovers.
+Merlin's magical link to the land impales him on the sword, as Morgana magically traps him and then steals his Charm of Making.

 Taking Guenevere's form, Morgana seduces Arthur and gives birth to a son, Mordred, infecting the land with famine and sickness.
 Struck by a magical bolt of lightning, a weakened Arthur sends his knights to search for the Holy Grail, hoping to restore the land and himself.
 Many knights die on their quest or are bewitched into Morgana's service, but Perceval resists her attacks.
 Mordred reaches adulthood, and his mother gifts him a golden suit of armour that she has enchanted so that no weapon made by man can pierce it.
 Mordred demands Arthur's crown, but Arthur can only offer him his love as his father, which is the only thing Mordred doesn't want from him, vowing to take Camelot by force.

 Unable to save Uryens from Mordred, Perceval is attacked by Lancelot, who has renounced his knighthood.
-Nearly drowned, Perceval is transported to the Grail and proves himself worthy, bringing the Grail to Arthur.
-He drinks from the Grail and is revitalised along with the land, calling upon Kay to rally their remaining forces against Mordred.
-Arthur finds Guenevere at a convent, and they reconcile before she gives him back Excalibur.
+Thrown into a river and nearly drowned, Perceval is transported to the Grail and proves himself worthy, bringing the Grail to Arthur.
+He drinks from the Grail and is revitalized along with the land, calling upon Kay to rally their remaining forces against Mordred.
+Arthur finds Guenevere at a convent, and they reconcile before she gives him back Excalibur, which she had held in secret.
 At Stonehenge, Arthur's love liberates Merlin and they share a final conversation.
 Merlin tricks Morgana into speaking the Charm of Making, exhausting her powers and enveloping the battlefield in mist.
 Mordred discovers his now-haggard aged mother, murdering her in disgust.

 Arthur and his men battle Mordred's forces, using the mist in their favour.
 Lancelot comes to Arthur's aid, reconciling with his friend and dying a true knight.
-At the battle's end, only Arthur, Perceval, and Mordred remain alive.
+At the battle's end, only Arthur, Perceval, and Mordred remain.
 In single combat, Mordred mortally wounds Arthur, running him through with a spear.
-But Arthur slides down the spear's shaft and stabs Mordred through the heart with Excalibur (a weapon not made by man), killing him.
+But Arthur pulls himself down the spear's shaft and stabs Mordred with Excalibur (a weapon not made by man), killing him.
 Arthur commands Perceval to throw Excalibur into the water, knowing the sword will rise again for a worthy king.
 The Lady of the Lake catches the sword and disappears, and Perceval watches as Arthur is carried away on a ship toward Avalon.